 Compensation amount

-The Book of Quantum sets out general guidelines as to the amounts that may be awarded or assessed in Personal Injury Claims.
-The guidelines are divided into sections depending on what category of injury was suffered, e.g., head injuries, neck injuries, back injuries, and spinal fractures, upper limb injuries, lower limb injuries, and body and internal organs.
-The Book of Quantum sets out four steps to assess what compensation is appropriate for the suffered injury.
+The Book of Quantum sets general guidelines for the amounts awarded or assessed in Personal Injury Claims.
+The guidelines are divided into sections depending on what category of injury was suffered, e.g., head injuries, neck injuries, back injuries, spinal fractures, upper limb injuries, lower limb injuries, and body and internal organs.
+The Book of Quantum identifies four steps to assess appropriate compensation for the suffered injury.
 These steps are as follows:

 Contributory negligence

-Sometimes, there can be disagreement between the employer and employee in regards to who is responsible for the accident that caused the injury (when there is doubt as to who is responsible).
-In this case, the court may decide or the parties may ultimately agree that both the employer and employee are liable for the employee’s injury and hence the principle of contributory negligence will apply.
+Sometimes, there can be disagreement between the employer and employee regarding who is responsible for the accident that caused the injury (when there is doubt about who is accountable).
+In this case, the court may decide, or the parties may ultimately agree, that both the employer and employee are liable for the employee’s injury.
+Hence, the principle of contributory negligence will apply.

 The principle of contributory negligence

-Contributory negligence is the legal principle where the injured party (employee) may have possibly contributed to their own injury by acting in a negligent manner.
+Contributory negligence is the legal principle where the injured party (employee) may have contributed to their injury by acting negligently.
 This can include:

-1. Engaging in work despite obvious and known risks.
+- Engaging in work despite evident and known risks.

-5. Failure to seek appropriate medical attention within a reasonable timeframe, potentially worsening the severity of the injury.
+- Failure to seek appropriate medical attention within a reasonable timeframe potentially worsens the severity of the injury.

-If you have concerns regarding whether you qualify for compensation for a work injury, or whether you may have contributed to either the cause of the accident or the severity of the injury, it is advisable to speak to a solicitor.
+Suppose you have concerns regarding whether you qualify for compensation for a work injury or whether you may have contributed to the accident’s cause or the injury’s severity.
+In that case, it would be best for you to speak to a personal injury solicitor.

 Will my claim be affected by contributory negligence?